![]() |

 Visiting Australia

-If you simply want to visit, the easiest way is to apply for the very cheap eVisa which is available to most people coming from European Countries.
+If you simply want to visit, the easiest way is to apply for the an eVisa which is available to most people coming from European Countries.
 This site will tell you if you are eligible and also has the relevant forms.
 It’s very easy to apply over the internet and basically you just have to show that you are of good character and have enough money to be able to support yourself during your stay.
-Don’t try to come without going through this process, because Australia is very harsh on illegal immigrants and people who overstay their visas:
+Don’t try to come without going through this process, because Australia is very harsh on illegal immigrants, people who come without visas and those who overstay their visas.

 Working Holidays

-Western Australia has an excellent website on this topic including places where you can apply for jobs:
+Western Australia used to have an excellent website on this topic including places where you can apply for jobs.
+This no longer seems to work but their tips are still useful:

 · Apply to Australian Taxation Office for tax file number